 Almost all countries suspended measures that artificially lower generic medicine prices during the crisis.
 Most countries stopped the application of automatic generic medicines reference policies or amended clawback measures.

 France removed artificial price caps on hospital medicines through free pricing tenders for ICU medicines.
 German payers were heavily criticised for continuing to apply single winner retail tenders in contradiction with federal government policy.
 During the crisis, governments clearly acknowledged the negative effect that these price control measures have on supply.

-Looking forward, as countries are expected to face major economic recessions and deep budget deficits, we need to remind the European Commission and Member States that there is a solid link between price cutting policies, manafacturing sustainability and supply.
+Looking ahead, as countries are expected to face major economic recessions and deep budget deficits, we need to remind the European Commission and Member States that there is a solid link between price cutting policies, manufacturing sustainability and supply.
 There are alternatives to price controls to achieve sustainability in pharmaceutical budgets.

 Our industry can continue to deliver public health value, supplying essential medicines, if following conditions are respected:

-- Pursue pharmaceutical cost effectiveness by supporting multi-source market competition at patent expiry rather than government mandated price cutting policies. - Introduce MEAT criteria and multi-winner procurement practices to ensure supply resilience and prevent over-reliance on a limited number of suppliers. - Tendering procedures should account of factors that affect supply such as: - encouraging a broader range of companies to participate in tender markets to ensure continuity of care to patients. - Sive payers a share of responsibility for security of supply along with medicine manufacturers and regulators.
-This will prevent payers from focusing exclusively on lowest price. - > Recognise that the risk/reward balance in a tender has an impact on continuity of supply.
-If the risk outweighs the reward, companies will exit the market which explains why so many older less expensive medicines are being withdrawn from European markets. - Encourage generic and biosimilar medicines competition at market formation with optimized clinical trial tailoring. - Recognise the value of medicines repurposing in all therapeutic areas.
-Value added medicines can deliver equitable innovation with clear benefits for patients and sustainable costs for health systems.
+- Pursue pharmaceutical cost-effectiveness by supporting multi-source market competition at patent expiry, rather than government mandated price cutting policies. - Implement new pricing models for generic and offpatent medicines that ensure long-term market competition and prevent supply vulnerabilities. - Introduce MEAT criteria and multi-winner procurement practices to ensure supply resilience and prevent over-reliance on a limited number of suppliers.

+Tendering procedures should take account of factors that affect supply such as:

+- encouraging a broader range of companies to participate in tender markets to ensure continuity of care to patients. - Give payers a share of responsibility for security of supply along with medicine manufacturers and regulators.
+This will prevent payers from focusing exclusively on lowest price. - Recognise that the risk/reward balance in a tender has an impact on continuity of supply.
+If the risk outweighs the reward, companies will exit the market which explains why so many older less expensive medicines are being withdrawn from European markets.